awesome-reveal/react-awesome-reveal/packages/website/src/pages/docs/revealing-effects.md

 ### Animating Lists

-A particularly :cool: use case for staggered animations is when animating lists.
+A particularly :cool: use case for staggered animations is list animation.

 **React Awesome Reveal** detects if you pass a `ul` or `ol` element and, if `cascade` is `true`, it automatically creates a staggered animation for each `li` element: